 If passwords are kept in plain text, anyone with internal access can see them.
 Not to mention that if the database gets breached, hackers would also see the credentials in plain view.
 So any company that follows at least basic security practices will never actually keep your passwords in plain text.

 Instead, your password is converted into a complicated string of characters using password hashing algorithms.
 Then, when you're logging into your account, the hashed password is compared to other hashes in the company's database.
 If the password hash matches, you're granted access to your account.

 But how does hashing work exactly?
 Hashing is a one-way function to scramble data — it takes readable text and transforms it into a completely different string of characters with a set length.

 However, unlike other encryption algorithms that transform data, hashing is nearly impossible to revert.
 So if hackers get a hold of a database with hashed passwords, hash decoding is a futile task.
 Nonetheless, there are other ways for cybercriminals to find out the original password.

 There are a few limitations for hash functions, such as hash collisions.
-It's when two different inputs have the same hash outcome.
-However, the probability of a collision in most hashing algorithms is exceedingly low, especially in modern functions, so it shouldn't be a big worry.
+It's when two different inputs have the same hash output.
+However, the probability of a collision in most hashing algorithms is exceedingly low, especially in modern functions, so it shouldn't be a big issue.

 In conclusion, you can't always tell how strong the function used by your service provider is, so be sure to use strong passwords.
 You can generate a secure password with the NordPass password generator.
 Yet, as the Google and Facebook cases show, sometimes your credentials are out in the open in plain text, so be sure to never duplicate your passwords as well.
-We understand that remembering all those passwords is nearly impossible, so you can always use NordPass password manager.
-You can get it here.
+We understand that remembering all those passwords is nearly impossible, so you can always use the NordPass password manager.